flintlib/arb/doc/source/arf.rst

 .. macro:: ARF_RND_NEAR

-    Specifies that the result of an operation should be rounded to the nearest representable number, rounding to an odd mantissa if there is a tie between two values. **Warning**: this rounding mode is currently not implemented (except for a few conversions functions where this stated explicitly).
+    Specifies that the result of an operation should be rounded to the nearest representable number, rounding to even if there is a tie between two values.

 .. macro:: ARF_PREC_EXACT